Jean-Paul Coussan

-Jean-Paul Philip Coussan, known as JP Coussan (born August 31, 1978), is an American lawyer, small business owner and Republican politician from Lafayette, Louisiana, who has since 2016 represented District 45 in the Louisiana House of Representatives.
+Jean-Paul Philip Coussan, known as JP Coussan (born August 31, 1978), is an American lawyer, small business owner and Republican politician from Lafayette, Louisiana, who represented District 23 in the Louisiana Senate from 2024 to 2025.
+He previously represented District 45 in the Louisiana House of Representatives from 2016 to 2024.

 Background

 Coussan's paternal grandfather, G. Louis Coussan, was a professor at the University of Louisiana at Lafayette and the dean of the college of education there.
 His grandmother, Mary B. Coussan, taught for the Lafayette Parish School Board.
 His father, Dr. George Coussan, a radiologist, quarterbacked the ULL Ragin' Cajuns, when the team played in the Grantland Rice Bowl in Baton Rouge in 1970.
 His mother, the former Jo Ellen Becnel, is a real estate broker for Van Eaton & Romero in Lafayette.
 Coussan and his wife, Jennifer Joy, have three children, and attend Our Lady of Fatima Catholic Church in Lafayette.

 Coussan graduated from the Catholic-affiliated St. Thomas More High School in Lafayette and then Louisiana State University and the Louisiana State University Law Center, both in Baton Rouge.